How To Develop Effective Change Leadership

 Your psychology is hard-wired to your physiology.
 In other words, what you do with your body affects your frame of mind.
 Having the right posture and body language can immediately change the way you feel and improve the quality of your public speaking.

-Walking confidently towards an audience, looking directly at them with a smile and an open posture will set you off on the right start (even if you are not feeling necessarily confident and happy inside).
+After controlling your breathing, walk confidently towards an audience, looking directly at them with a smile and an open posture.
+This will set you off on the right start (even if you are not feeling necessarily confident and happy inside).

 By holding our bodies in a certain way and projecting openness and confidence, not only do we reassure the audience, but we also calm ourselves.
 Simply put, the physical signals from our body start to tell our brain that everything is ok, and you start to overcome the freeze, fight or flight response.